A Guide to the Best & Safest Full Face Snorkel Masks

-These are my picks of snorkel masks currently available in 2019.
+These are my picks of snorkel masks currently available.
 There are slight differences between them.
 With each of the masks listed here, you are buying a quality product that will give you many hours of enjoyment.

 These top brands are all good choices and close in price.
 These are all made with quality silicone that gives more flexibility to create a comfortable seal on your face.